 Home to one of the largest subway system in the world, New York City has its own set of rules even when it comes to public transportation.

-The subway is, almost always, the fastest and most efficient way of getting around New York City.
+The subway is, almost always, the fastest, cheapest, and most efficient way of getting around New York City.
 Eight hundred and forty-two miles of tracks, carrying millions of people on thousands of subway cars from Bedford Ave to Union Square, from 149th Grand Concourse to Jamaica Ave, twenty-four hours a day every day of every year since the dawn of time.

 It’s big, it’s loud, it’s dirty, it can be intimidating…and it’s damned impressive.